wkirschbaum/elixir-ts-mode/README.md

 - Clone this repository
 - Add the following to your emacs config

-It also need to clone [heex-ts-mode](https://github.com/wkirschbaum/heex-ts-mode) and loading it as well if you want to use them together:
+It is also necessary to clone [heex-ts-mode](https://github.com/wkirschbaum/heex-ts-mode) and load the heex-ts-mode.el file before loading elixir-ts-mode.el:

 ```elisp
 (load "[cloned wkirschbaum/heex-ts-mode]/heex-ts-mode.el")